 The World Health Organisation (WHO) recognises perinatal mental health as a major public health issue; at least one in ten women has a serious mental health problem during pregnancy or in the year after birth (WHO, 20141).
-The pre-and post-natal periods have a significant impact on future physical, mental and cognitive development of offspring: children of mothers with perinatal mental illness are exposed to higher risks of low birth-weight, reduced child growth, intellectual behavioural and socioemotional problems.
+The pre-and post-natal periods have a significant impact on future physical, mental and cognitive development of offspring: children of mothers with perinatal mental illness are exposed to higher risks of low birth-weight, reduced child growth, intellectual behavioural and socioemotional issues.
 Research carried out at PSSRU at LSE estimated the total lifetime costs of perinatal anxiety and depression (see Bauer et al., 2016)2.

 This study has used a decision-modelling approach, based on data from previous longitudinal studies to determine incremental costs associated with adverse effects, discounted to present value at time of birth.
 These costs are summarised in Schema 2.8 and 2.9 and have been uprated from 2012/2013 values to current prices.
 Estimates for the impact on mothers were based on mean probabilities of developing perinatal depression, its persistence in subsequent years, annual costs of health and social care and health disutility for people with depression in the general population.
 Work days lost were calculated, distinguishing again between remitted and non-depression.
 Data on costs, health disutility and work days lost, all referred to the general adult population with depression.
-Estimates for impact on children were based on mean probabilities that children exposed to perinatal depression developed adverse outcomes (emotional, behavioural and physical health problems), and evidence of long-term economic consequences linked to such outcomes.
+Estimates for impact on children were based on mean probabilities that children exposed to perinatal depression developed adverse outcomes (emotional, behavioural and physical health issues), and evidence of long-term economic consequences linked to such outcomes.
 Economic consequences referred to additional use of health and social care, education and criminal justice services and wider societal costs such as productivity losses and health-related quality of life losses out-of-pocket expenditure.

-Public sector costs Perinatal d Mother epression Child Notes Health and Social Care £1,824 £3,060 The child's health and social care costs related in similar proportions to pre-term birth, emotional problems and conduct problems.
-Education £0 £4,353 85 per cent of education costs are a result of conduct problems, with the remainder due to emotional problems.
-Criminal £0 £2,295 All child criminal justice costs were incurred because of conduct problems.
-Subtotal public sector costs £1,824 £9,708 All mothers' public sector cost relate to health and social care expenditure.
-Seventy per cent of the child's public sector costs relate to conduct problems.
-Wider societal perspective costs Productivity losses £3,521 £6,583 42 per cent of child-related productivity losses are related to emotional problems.
-Health-related quality of life losses £19,625 £10,174 84 per cent of the mother's costs to the wider perspective are due to reduced health-related quality of life.
+Public sector costs Perinatal depression Mother Child Notes wother Chila Health and Social £2,023 £3,394 The child's health and social care costs related in similar proportions Care to pre-term birth, emotional and conduct issues.
+Education £0 £4,448 85 per cent of education costs are a result of conduct issues, with the remainder due to emotional issues.
+Criminal £0 £2,366 All child criminal justice costs were incurred because of conduct Criminal 12,300 issues.
+Subtotal public £2,023 £10,249 All mothers' public sector cost relate to health and social care sector costs expenditure.
+Seventy per cent of the child's public sector costs relate to conduct issues.
+Wider societal 10 001111111111111111111111111111111111 perspective costs Productivity losses £3,630 £6,787 42 per cent of child-related productivity losses are related to emotional issues.
+Health-related £20,080 £9,676 84 per cent of the mother's costs to the wider perspective are due to quality of life losses reduced health-related quality of life.
 These costs form 73 per cent of total costs.
-Lost life £322 £25,764 Based on the mean probability of postnatal depression and risk to sudden death for infants of mothers who suffered from post-natal depression.
-Out-of-pocket £0 £16 Victim of crime £0 £8,047 12 per cent of total child costs are related to becoming a victim of crime.
-Total wider societal perspective costs £23,468 £50,584 Costs to the wider perspective for mother and child were £74,052.
-Grand total £25,292 £60,293 Mother and child costs of perinatal depression totalled £85,585, 42 per cent of child problems relate to loss of life, 35 per cent to conduct problems, 19 per cent to emotional problems and 6 per cent to preterm birth and special educational needs.
+Lost life £332 £26,562 Based on the mean probability of postnatal depression and risk to sudden death for infants of mothers who suffered from post-natal depression.
+Out-of-pocket £0 £17 Victim of crime £0 £8,926 12 per cent of total child costs are related to becoming a victim of crime.
+Total wider societal £25,730 £52,782 Costs to the wider perspective for mother and child were £76,132. perspective costs Grand total £27,754 £63,030 Mother and child costs of perinatal depression totalled £87,984, 42 per cent of child issues relate to loss of life, 35 per cent to conduct issues, 19 per cent to emotional issues and 6 per cent to pre-term birth and special educational needs.